TroyRobinson/NEProto/README.md

 - Single chat interface for questions and metric requests
 - Detects simple commands locally and loads stats automatically
 - Sends active metric data to `/api/chat`
-- Notifies when a deeper model is consulted
+- Shows an immediate notice when deferring to a deeper model (so users know to wait)
 - Persists chat messages to localStorage
 - Collapsible container with reopen button; clear controls for chat and active metrics